 Spring is in full bloom and now is the perfect time to add color to your outdoor space with container gardens!
-There are many ways you can conquer container gardening.
+There are many ways you can approach container gardening.
 Whether you’re the DIY gardener or you’d like some design assistance, we’re here to help add some spring cheer to your home.

-- Choose a container: This will set the tone for the entire project.
+Choose a container: This will set the tone for the entire project.
 Consider the style, shape, and size.
 If it’s highly decorative, you may want to stick to less frilly plants.
 If it’s a simple plastic container, you may need to choose some more exciting plants.
 Considering the size is important as well.
 Many people choose too small of a container, and as the plants grow, they quickly run out of room to thrive.
 It’s also important to consider that the smaller the container, the more often you’ll need to water.

 For Fresh, Seasonal Color: Consider the Drop-In Approach